ctpeterson/SwissFit/README.md

     fit_fcn = sin,
 )
 ```
 To fit to data, we also need to create an optimizer object.
-We do so by passing the SwissFit object's residual calculation method and jacobian calculation method through a SwissFit optimizer constructor.
+We do so by passing the SwissFit object through the optimizer object's constructor.
 ```
-optimizer = scipy_least_squares.SciPyLeastSquares(
+optimizer = scipy_least_squares.SciPyLeastSquares(fitter = fitter)
-    fcn = fitter.calculate_residual,
-    jac = fitter.calculate_jacobian
-)
 ```
 Now we are ready to fit.
 It is as simple as passing the SwissFit optimizer object through the call method of the SwissFit object
 ```